Skip to content

 For encrypted keystores: each .json keystore file needs a matching YAML descriptor and .password file alongside it.
 The YAML descriptor’s keystorePasswordFile field must point to the correct password file.
 See the Key Formats guide for the expected directory structure.

-Cause: auth_policies are configured, but the request arrived without an authentication token.
+Cause: Auth policies are configured, but the request arrived without a valid authentication token.
 When policies exist and no unauthenticated_policy is defined, all unauthenticated requests are rejected.

 See Auth Policies for full configuration details.

 Cause: The token is valid, but the associated policy denies this specific request.
-The key isn’t in allowed_keys, the operation is blocked by allowed_signing_operations / denied_signing_operations, or the route’s scope is not in allowed_scopes.
+The key isn’t in the policy’s allowed keys, the operation is blocked by the policy rules, or the route’s scope is not permitted.

 Fix:

-1. Check which policy the token maps to in your auth_policies config
+1. Check which policy the token is bound to via GET /api/v1/auth/tokens/lookup-self

-2. Verify the requested public key is listed in allowed_keys (if set)
+3. Verify the requested public key is permitted by the policy

-An unknown token also returns 403.
-Double-check the token value matches your config exactly.
+An expired or invalid token also returns 403.
+Double-check the token value is correct.

 See Auth Policies for the full policy behavior matrix.

-Fix: Increase the queue size or concurrency limit in your config:
+Fix: First check chamber status and unseal if needed.
+If the signer is already unsealed, increase the queue size or concurrency limit in your config:

 If you’re consistently hitting 503s, you may be running too many validators for a single instance.
 Consider scaling horizontally with a shared PostgreSQL anti-slashing backend.